Skip to content

 You interact with NimbleBrain by chatting with an agent that has access to all the tools provided by your installed apps.
 The agent processes your message, decides which tools to call, executes them, and streams the response back to you.

-During a response, you see three streaming states:
+During a response, you see streaming states:

 • Thinking — the agent is processing your message and deciding what to do

-• Streaming — text is arriving from the model
+• Streaming — text is arriving from the model in real time

 • Working — a tool call is in progress